rydmike/flex_color_scheme/README.md

 ### Can We Add This Scheme?

-To keep things interesting, we do from time to time add new color schemes to the built-in ones.
-If you have a beautiful color scheme with matching light and dark theme mode colors, that you think would be perfect to include with the built-in color schemes, then please post a suggestion as a GitHub issue.
+To keep things interesting, I do from time to time add new color schemes to the built-in ones.
+If you have a beautiful color scheme with matching light and dark theme mode colors, that you think would be perfect to include with the built-in color schemes, then please do post a suggestion as a GitHub issue.

-No promise is made about its eventual inclusion, but if we also think it is a nice, unique and overall a pretty color scheme, it will very likely be included.
+No promise is made about its eventual inclusion, but if it is a nice, unique and overall a pretty color scheme, it will likely be included.
-Coming up with nice color schemes is trickier than it seems, contributions to new ones are certainly welcome.
+Coming up with nice color schemes is trickier than it seems, suggestions and contributions to new ones are certainly welcome.

 ### Can I use different built-in color schemes for my light and dark themes?